sagemath/sage-archive-2023-02-01/src/doc/en/tutorial/afterword.rst

        10

 -  **Integer division:** The Python expression ``2/3`` does not behave the way mathematicians might expect.
-In Python, if ``m`` and ``n`` are ints, then ``m/n`` is also an int, namely the quotient of ``m`` divided by ``n``.
+In Python2, if ``m`` and ``n`` are ints, then ``m/n`` is also an int, namely the quotient of ``m`` divided by ``n``.
 Therefore ``2/3=0``.
 In Python3, ``2/3`` returns the floating point number ``0.6666...`` and ``2//3`` returns ``0``.